raystack/compass/docs/guides/example.md

 ]'
 ```

 `sensu` is the data store that `piccolo` instances read from.
 In order to configure lineage, we need to declare the lineage as a part of the type definition.
-In Columbus, any type can declare it's lineage, as long as it's records have information on the ID of related type instance.
+In Compass, any type can declare it's lineage, as long as it's records have information on the ID of related type instance.

 For instance, if you look at the `src` field of `piccolo` instances, you'll see that they are id's of `sensu` instances.
 This means we can define the relationship between `piccolo` and `sensu` resources by declaring this relationship in `piccolo`'s definition.
 Note that it is sufficient \(and preferred\) that one type declare it's relationship to another.
 Both need not do this.